jerodsanto/blog/diversion/_posts/2014-04-07-ruby-rebus-part-deux.md

 It's been ~18 months since my [first Ruby Rebus challenge][ruby-rebus] and, frankly, that's just too long to ask y'alls nerds to wait.
 Wait no more!
 I've dreamt up 15 brand spankin' new rebuses[^1] for your guessing pleasure.

 Last round I only picked movies from IMDB's [Top 250][imdb-top-250] list.
-This time the tie theat binds these movies is that I've seen them *and* I like them.
+This time the tie that binds these movies is that I've seen them *and* I like them.

 The other big change this time around is **instant gratification**.
 Instead of a follow-up post with the answers, just click the button under each rebus once you've figured it out (or given up)!
 Enough intro,